Skip to content

 Requirements

-• Tallyfy Analytics subscription activated for your organization
+• Tallyfy Analytics enabled for your organization (the analytics_enabled flag must be active)

-• Administrative permissions in Looker to create database connections
+• Admin permissions in Looker to create database connections

-• Administrative access to your computer for driver installation (if self-hosted)
+• Admin access to your machine for driver installation (self-hosted only)

 IAM Username/PasswordWeb console access credentialsAWS Console access only